 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
 If an allegation is made about the Headteacher you should pass this information to the Chair of the Local Governing Body.
-Alternatively, you can contact the Local Authority Designated Officer on 01603 223473.
+Alternatively, you can contact the Local Authority Designated Officer on 01603 307797 via the PDC Duty Officer.

-The people you should talk to in school are: Mr John Siddles/Mrs Rachael Simpson
+The people you should talk to in school are:

-Designated Safeguarding Lead (DSL): Mr John Siddles - Deputy Head Location of office: Central Office
+Designated Safeguarding Lead (DSL): Mr Siddles Deputy Head, Mrs Simpson SAFFS Lead, Mr Ruddick, Mrs James, Mrs Waitt